Medical school tutoring

 If it becomes clear that you may benefit from additional resources, we partner with other colleagues in the Student Affairs office including Physician Vitality, mental health services, therapists, psychiatrists, disability and accommodations resources, and learning specialists, to provide timely and seamless connections to other support.

-Tutoring services are free to students enrolled in courses at Loma Linda University School of Medicine.
-The tutoring program is designed to allow a peer teaching and learning relationship in a structured and supervised educational context, where the primary goal is to use research-based learning strategies to promote long-term retention and learner independence.
+Coaching services are free to students enrolled in courses at Loma Linda University School of Medicine.
+The coaching program is designed to allow a peer teaching and learning relationship in a structured and supervised educational context, where the primary goal is to use research-based learning strategies to promote long-term retention and learner independence.

-Peer tutoring at Loma Linda University School of Medicine is provided in two ways:
+Peer coaching at Loma Linda University School of Medicine is provided in two ways:

-Group tutoring sessions are held weekly and topics are announced at the beginning of each week.
+Group coaching sessions are held weekly and topics are announced at the beginning of each week.

 For more information about the peer tutoring program, please contact: SMTutoring@llu.edu.